acid-boi/iitb-assignments/softwareLab/week-2/readme.md

 ## Password Manager Script

-This script provides a **lightweight password management system** using a simple text file as the storage backend.
+This script provides a **password management system** using a simple text file as the storage backend.
 It enables saving, listing, and retrieving passwords for different services, with options to copy them securely to the clipboard or export them as environment variables.

 ---